-- Program Director and Program committees (Faculty) - Adults endocrinologists
+- Program Director and Program committees (Faculty) - Endocrinologists

 Broad clinical and scientific expertise in all major subspecialty areas housed within endocrinology, diabetes and metabolism.
-Those hold Professor, Assistant Professor degree, or Consultant in Internal Medicine with at least 10 years clinical and academic experience in endocrinology and qualified as adults' endocrinologists in their country.
+Those hold Professor, Assistant Professor degree, or Consultant in Internal Medicine with at least 10 years clinical and academic experience in endocrinology and qualified as an endocrinologists in their country.